 - International flights: Arrive 3 hours early

 Don’t forget to factor in heavy traffic on the roadways and crowded parking as you calculate when to leave your home.

 2. Be prepared for security

 In the U.S. and other countries, security preparations means no large containers of liquids through checkpoints (meaning no containers bigger than 3.4 oz. or 100 ml.).
 Other rules often include no sharp objects, and wear easy on-off shoes in case you have to remove them (as is the case at U.S. checkpoints).

 Rules and regulations vary from country to country.
-If you don’t see your nation listed below, do a search for ‘airport security’ and the country’s name.
+If you don’t see your nation listed below, do a search for ‘airport security’ and the country name.
 Airline and airport websites often have good information as well.

 - European Union – includes additional links to several countries

 - Mexico – includes general information plus links to popular airports

 How to Join the U.S. TSA PreCheck Program

 Step 1 – Online application

 I went to the TSA PreCheck Apply page to sign-up and answer a series of mostly yes-or-no questions like these: